-‘A Prayer in Spring’ by Robert Frost is a four stanza poem that is separated and two sets of four lines, known as quatrains.
+‘A Prayer in Spring’ is a four stanza poem that is separated and two sets of four lines, known as quatrains.
 These quatrains follow a consistent rhyme scheme that conforms to a pattern of AABB CCDD EEFF GGEE.
 The simple and straightforward pattern contributes to the overall rhythm of “A Prayer in Spring,’ as will be elaborated on in the rest of the introduction.

 The meter is structured very consistently as well.
 The majority of the lines are written in iambic pentameter.
 This means that each line contains five sets of two beats, know as iambs.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.
 The constant beat that iambic pentameter lends to a poem works perfectly in ‘A Prayer for Spring.’
 It contributes to the other all calm and meditative tone.
 It also provides the correct “prayer-like” beat to Frost’s words, especially when read out loud.

 Summary of A Prayer in Spring

 The poem begins with the speaker asking for peace and happiness through nature, but, isn’t sure if he’s going to get it.
 He feels as though he needs to ask God if it is possible, this request takes the form of a prayer (as the title alludes to).
 Otherwise, he’s going to be worried about the “uncertain harvest,” and that’s not what he wants to do.
 Frost’s speaker is asking on the behalf of everyone around him, and perhaps all of humankind.

 He goes on to ask that the world is given “pleasure in the orchid white”.These are the flowers that bloom before the fruit.
 Everyone should be able to see them and appreciate them without thinking about the fruits to come.
 He also mentions bees and birds, particularly hummingbirds.
 These are other elements of the landscape he wants to take pleasure in.
 Although there is a lot about the world that he is unsure of, the elements which only God understands, he knows that spring is accessible to everyone.
 He’d like it to be a peaceful, clear-headed time that everyone can enjoy.